teltek/PumukitLmsBundle/README.md

 Edit your `app/config/encoder.yml` profile to add the PUCHLMS tag code to the desire encoder profiles, so in case a multimedia object has this Tag, the Tracks with those profiles will be genereated.

-For example, if you want to generate a `video_h264` Track each time the Open edX Publication Channel is added to a Multimedia Object, you should add the tag code this way:
+For example, if you want to generate a `video_h264` Track each time the LMS Publication Channel is added to a Multimedia Object, you should add the tag code this way:

 ```bash